Tiki-Waka (roller coaster): Draft Layout

-Animated footage of the ride first screened by Walibi and ride manufacturer Gerstlauer consisted of a similar, albeit vastly different, coaster layout that has been said to be a draft of the attraction during its design stage, prior to the confirmation of its final layout.
-This draft layout featured the same set of elements, albeit arranged in a contrasting order, with multiple helixes being present.
-The final, and current layout, follows a more straightforwards and distinct path, and the modified sections heavily interact with the Tiki Trail attraction.
+Animated footage of the ride first screened by Walibi and ride manufacturer Gerstlauer consisted of a similar coaster layout that has been said to be a draft of the attraction during its design stage, prior to the confirmation of its final layout.
+This draft layout featured the same set of elements, albeit arranged in a different order, with multiple helixes being present.

 Theme

 The ride is part of the new-for-2018 Exotic World park area, which features a distinct Polynesian theme.
 Tiki-Waka spoofs a tropical race car theme, and the surrounding area is decorated with lush vegetation and carved wooden textures.
-The station was built with real Robinia wood from the Robinieae family of trees.
-Walibi Belgium hired Dutch design firm Jora Vision to design the area's immersive theme.
+The station was built with Robinia wood from the Robinieae family of trees.
+Walibi Belgium hired Dutch design firm Jora Vision to design the area's theme.
 The company had previously worked on projects such as Psyké Underground's new theme overhaul in 2013 and the park's Pulsar water coaster in 2016.

 Soundtrack

-The official Tiki-Waka soundtrack was produced by German music composition company IMAscore, who had first worked on a soundtrack for Pulsar in 2016, and would score hour-long compositions for the park's rebranded Karma World and Fun World areas in 2019.
+The official Tiki-Waka soundtrack was produced by German music composition company IMAscore, who had first worked on a soundtrack for Pulsar in 2016, and would write hour-long compositions for the park's rebranded Karma World and Fun World areas in 2019.

 Ride experience

-The coaster exits the station into a shape left-hand turn, and promptly ascends the 68.9 ft tall lift hill.
-Upon cresting the top, the car traverses an initial short drop and a trick-track over the pathway, and makes an uphill right hand turn into the first of many Block brake sections.
+The coaster exits the station into a left-hand turn before ascending the 68.9 ft tall lift hill.
+Upon cresting the top, the car traverses an initial short drop and a trick-track over the pathway, and makes an uphill right hand turn into the first block brake section.
 A hairpin turn leads into another drop over the pathways, followed by a twisted airtime hill and a gradual right-hand turnaround composing of a brief outwards banked twist before hitting the second block brake.
-A trig-zag descent takes riders close to the ground and under the Tiki Trail treehouse attraction.
-The car scopes up into another large twisted airtime hill and dives under the Tiki Trail once more before popping up into the third block brake.
-Riders make a sudden right-hand turn and barge into the ride finale; a trio of camelback hills and a tight 270° helix over the nearby pond before plunging into the final brake run.
-A simple left-hand turn at 90° leads back into the station, and riders disembark the ride vehicles.
+A twisting descent takes riders close to the ground and under the Tiki Trail treehouse attraction.
+The train then rises into another twisted airtime hill and dives under the Tiki Trail once more before popping up into the third block brake.
+Riders make a right-hand turn before entering three camelback hills and a 270 degree helix over the nearby pond.
+Trains then enter the final brake run, and a left-hand turn leads them back into the station where riders disembark the ride vehicles.
 The ride lasts approximately 1 minute and 50 seconds.